aaronsuydam/USwap/Sprint4.md

  - updated fonts
  - updated styles
  - Added functionality to create item listings and send data to backend for storage in database
+ - Added functionality to upload images to backend

 # Frontend Unit Tests